Newsarama: Newsarama column and standalone site (1998–2006)

-Life as a subsidiary
+Life as a subsidiary (2007–2019)

 Newsarama was acquired by Imaginova in October 2007.
 The writers soon became unhappy with the new owners when Imaginova relaunched the website without notifying the staff.
 When a promised raise fell through, those who contributed to Blog@Newsarama quit en masse in November 2008.
 A new team of contributors were brought on a month later.
 Brady left the site in July 2009, leaving Doran and Lucas Siegel to run the site, with Siegel taking the position of Site Editor.

 In October 2009, TopTenREVIEWS acquired Newsarama, alongside Space.com and Live Science.
 After the acquisition, TopTenREVIEWS rebranded to TechMedia Network.
 In April 2014, the company changed its name again to Purch Group.

 Newsarama has been quoted as a source of comic news by the mainstream media, including The New York Times.
 In 2006, Entertainment Weekly listed Newsarama as one of its "25 favorite online entertainment sites" in 2006 and as one of its "100 Greatest Websites" in 2007.

 Newsarama originally maintained a registered member forum known as talk@Newsarama.
 In 2010, Newsarama closed down the forum and redirected readers to comment on the site's Facebook page.
 In 2013, Blog@Newsarama was discontinued after Graeme McMillan moved to The Hollywood Reporter.

 Purch's consumer brands, including Newsarama, were acquired by Future US in July 2018.

-End of standalone website
+End of standalone website (2020–present)

 In June 2020, Newsarama stopped being a standalone site and became part of the GamesRadar+ website, another brand owned by Future US.
 During the transition, most of the website's archives were erased.
 In February 2022, long-time contributor and editor Chris Arrant left to become editor-in-chief of ReedPOP.
-On 2 February 2023, it was announced that Doran had left Newsarama and GamesRadar+.
+Graeme McMillan, for Popverse, reported that initially the status quo for Newsarama as part of GamesRadar+ allowed "Doran and his two-person team" to focus "more exclusively on comics".
+However, Newsarama editor Samantha Puc was laid off in November 2022, "reducing the team to Doran and long-time staff writer George Marston".
+On February 2, 2023, it was announced that Doran had left Newsarama and GamesRadar+.
+In April 2023, Will Salmon became the comics editor.

+In February 2025, Newsaramas team was reduced to just Marston, with Salmon moved to the streaming vertical.
+Subsequently, in April 2026, Marston was laid off.
+Arrant, now for Popverse, described Newsarama as "seemingly defunct".
+He explained that over the last 12 months, "the Newsarama branding on the GamesRadar.com website was largely eliminated, with the comics coverage remaining left as a secondary vertical and writing efforts minimized to focus primarily on games, film, & TV related to comics".
+Arrant also noted that Marston was a member of the Future plc union and in the past several months, multiple Future union writers and editors have been laid off, "with their positions either eliminated or replaced by non-union workers living in Future plc's home base of England".